Teaching and Learning in the 21st Century

 - Rethinking learners and teachers roles

-- Moving beyond seeing learning in terms of being student-centered or teacher-driven and instead to think about how learners and teachers would work together in a knowledge-building, learning environment.
+- Moving beyond seeing learning in terms of being student-centred or teacher-driven and instead to think about how learners and teachers would work together in a knowledge-building, learning environment.

 - A culture of lifelong learning